 We intend to retain a significant portion of our earnings to finance the operation, development and growth of our business.
-Our board of directors declared a cash dividend of \$0.10 per share of common stock of Yum China on October 4, 2017 and February 6, 2018, respectively.
+Our board of directors commenced a quarterly cash dividend in October 2017.
 However, any future determination to declare and pay cash dividends will be at the discretion of our board of directors and will depend on, among other things, our financial condition, results of operations, actual or anticipated cash requirements, tax considerations, contractual or regulatory restrictions and such other factors as our board of directors deems relevant.
-Our board of directors has authorized a \$550 million share repurchase program.
+Our board of directors has also authorized a \$1.4 billion share repurchase program.
 However, repurchases under the program will be at the discretion of management and we cannot guarantee the timing or amount of any share repurchases.
 For more information, see Item 5.
 "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities."